 We recently ranked all of Pennsylvania's ski resorts, so you can see where Camelback Mountain stacks up against all its nearby ski hills!

 Camelback Mountain is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Camelback Mountain Ski Resort.
+Unfortunately, none of those passes work with Camelback Mountain Ski Resort.
 To purchase season passes, you'll need to visit Camelback Mountain's website.

 There are numerous options to stay at Camelback Mountain around the resort.
 Check out the available options with the form below.